Offered as a major (B.A.) and a minor

 Associate Professor of Religion

-Professor and Associate Provost of Experiential Learning, Research, and Faculty Development
+Professor and Associate Provost for Experiential Learning, Research, and Faculty Development

 Professor of Political Science

 Armed with knowledge, perspectives, and skills acquired through their degree, our alumni pursue their interests and careers everywhere in the world.